New Student Orientation

 - Students can search and apply for jobs via Handshake

 - Vocational rehabilitation, military, employers, etc.

-- Please contact your third-party sponsor for more information
+- Please contact the third-party sponsor for more information.

-- Information on benefit types and required documentation can be viewed by selecting "Get started with the GI Bill"
+- Information on benefit types and required documentation can be viewed by selecting "Benefits" on the home page under the Future Students tab.

 WVU offers a monthly payment plan to help students spread all or a portion of their institutional charges over several months.

 - The earlier students sign up, the more time they will have to pay, and the smaller their monthly payments will be